Primary Navigation Mobile

 Infotainment and tech

-The technology has taken a noticeable leap up with the HS, and it arguably has one of the smartest-looking cabins in its class, and is much more pleasant than a Ford Kuga, for example.
-Much of this is down to the crisp-looking tech, with the 12.3-inch touchscreen and digital instrument cluster of the same size neatly merged together.
+Cabin technology has taken a noticeable leap up with the HS.
+It has arguably one of the smartest-looking cabins in its class, (it’s much more pleasant than a Ford Kuga, for example), much of which can be attributed to the crisp-looking tech.

 12